Software-Engineering-DHBW/bikeminer/BikeMiner-app/README.md

         - Open up a terminal in this project
         - Execute "Flutter pub get"

-4. onnect Android Smartphone with Computer or create/add a virtual Device per AndroidStudio's Device Manager
+4. Connect Android Smartphone with Computer or create/add a virtual Device per AndroidStudio's Device Manager

     Attention: Device must support Google Play Services Older Devices may need to perform a Google Services Update first